 Introduction

-During 2015 the ELIXIR community – in collaboration with various e-infrastructures and other service providers – initiated the development of the reference architecture for ELIXIR, called the ‘ELIXIR Compute Platform’ (ECP).
+During 2015, the ELIXIR community – in collaboration with various e-infrastructures and other service providers – initiated the development of the reference architecture for ELIXIR, called the ‘ELIXIR Compute Platform’ (ECP).
 The prime role of the ECP is to support the use cases of the ELIXIR-EXCELERATE H2020 project, however, the platform is expected to serve other ELIXIR-related use cases from ELIXIR and other biomedical sciences Research Infrastructures.
 The previously described use cases will also interact with the ELIXIR ECP, and will operate as high-level services within the platform.
 The next subsections describe the architecture of the ECP (Section 3.2), the ongoing activities in EGI to customise and integrate EGI services into the ECP (Section 3.3), a data replication use case that is emerging within the EUDAT2020 project with consequences in the mid-term for the EGI services (Section 3.4) and the implementation roadmap of the previously described scientific use cases in relation to the ECP (Section 3.3-3.5).

 The ELIXIR Compute Platform